andrea260198/quant_finance/README.md

 learned at EPFL during the Master in Financial Engineering (MFE).

+## Observations

+Python is not the best language to use for a big quant finance repo, because the fact that it is not statically typed makes it more difficult to understand in big teams and big repos, as well as, less robust (more prone to runtime errors and crashes while the model is running).

+Despite these limitations, the static checker Mypy does a good job in preventing many errors that might arise during runtime.

 ## CI pipeline

 Every time `git push` is executed, a static type check is performed using